uktrade/platform-tools/commands/COMMANDS.md

            [OPTIONS] COMMAND [ARGS]...
 ```

-No arguments.

 ## Options

 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.

 ## Commands